 INTRODUCTION

 The Indian Pariah dog, commonly referred to as "IN Dog," represents one of the oldest dog breeds hailing from the Indian subcontinent, with a lineage that can be traced back over 4,500 years.
-This ancient breed's history is well-documented through rock art and various archaeological findings, indicating its long-standing presence alongside human civilization.
+This ancient breed's history is well-documented through rock art and various archaeological findings, indicating its long-standing presence alongside human civilisation.
 Genetic studies affirm that the Indian Pariah dog belongs to a highly ancient and stable lineage, having evolved naturally with minimal human intervention.
 This unique background sets it apart from many breeds developed through selective breeding practices.
 Characteristically, Indian Pariah dogs are medium-sized, showcasing a wedge-shaped head, ears that stand erect, and a distinctive curved tail.
 Their physical traits are both attractive and functional, adapted to thrive in the diverse and often challenging climates of India.
 Known for their remarkable adaptability, resilience, and strong resistance to diseases, these dogs have developed exceptional survival skills over generations.
 Their ability to cope with varied environments makes them an invaluable genetic resource within the canine population worldwide.
 Despite the growing interest in dog breeds from around the globe, research on indigenous Indian breeds like the Indian Pariah dog remains relatively limited.
-Most studies have focused on the more widely recognized European and American breeds such as German Shepherds and Labradors.
+Most studies have focused on the more widely recognised European and American breeds such as German Shepherds and Labradors.
 Given their robust nature and stable physical characteristics, Indian Pariah dogs would be excellent subjects for further research.
 Such studies could provide essential insights into their biology and health, offering comparisons to other breeds and aiding in a broader understanding of canine genetics.

 This study aims to delve into the physical development of the Indian Pariah dog by examining how their body and skull measurements change with age.
 The goal is to establish reference values that can significantly benefit veterinarians, breeders, and researchers who are dedicated to preserving and understanding indigenous dog breeds.
 By documenting these growth patterns, we can create a valuable baseline, facilitating more informed decisions regarding their care, breeding, and medical treatment.
 As the Indian Pariah dog continues to gain recognition for its historical and cultural significance in India, the need for research into its physical attributes and health trends becomes increasingly urgent.
 Understanding growth patterns not only enhances insights into how these dogs develop but also contributes to effective breed conservation strategies.
 With the world gradually acknowledging the importance of preserving indigenous breeds, studies focused on the Pariah dog can play a pivotal role in promoting genetic diversity within the canine population.
 Moreover, there lies an opportunity for collaboration between veterinary medicine, breed conservationists, and researchers to develop comprehensive strategies aimed at maintaining the health and vitality of the Indian Pariah dog.
 By embracing a multi-disciplinary approach, we can ensure that this ancient breed continues to thrive, highlighting its importance not just as a companion animal but also as a critical part of our shared heritage.
 In conclusion, the Indian Pariah dog stands as a testament to adaptability and endurance, representing a crucial piece of the puzzle in the wider narrative of dog evolution.
 As we conduct further studies into their anatomical and biological characteristics, we pave the way for a deeper appreciation of this breed, its contributions to the canine world, and its future within human society.
 The information garnered from such research can ultimately lead to improved care standards and conservation efforts, ensuring that the Indian Pariah dog remains a proud symbol of India’s rich cultural landscape.